‘Free’ is rarely free.

 Consumers who think they are getting a nice savings off of designer undergarments from Adore Me, a women’s lingerie site, are finding they aren’t adoring unexpected repeated monthly charges to their credit cards.

-The New York-based company, according to an investigation by TINA.org, deceptively markets promotional prices for items that are actually only available to consumers who are bound to the company’s VIP Membership program, which is a negative-option offer that entails repeated charges to a customer’s credit card.
+The New York-based company, according to an investigation by TINA.org, deceptively markets promotional prices for items that are actually only available to consumers who are bound to the company’s VIP Membership program, which is a Recurring offers or subscriptions that continue to bill you until you take steps to shut down the account.
+These types of offers put the onus on the consumer to remember and to take action, allowing a company to keep gathering in cash from forgetful or busy customers.
+Be wary of these types of offers, and remember to stop services you no longer want. that entails repeated charges to a customer’s credit card.
 Worse, the company keeps consumers’ money by requiring them to forfeit any unused store credit they have accumulated if they cancel their subscription.

 “This practice not only violates state and federal truth in advertising laws, but such wrongful taking of another’s property may also violate state and federal criminal laws,” TINA.org said in an April warning letter to company CEO and founder Morgan Hermand-Waiche.

 Yet, despite the warning, Adore Me has not made the changes to its marketing practices that TINA.org requested, prompting it to file complaints with the FTC, New York State Attorney General and the Santa Clara County District Attorney’s office.